Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Now as we understand the basic idea behind the spatial join, let's continue to learn a bit more about the details of spatial join. **Figure 6.39**, illustrates how we can do a spatial join between Point and Polygon layers, and how changing specific parameters in the way the join is conducted influence the results.
 In spatial join, there are two set of options that you can control, which ultimately influence how the data is transferred between the layers.
 You can control:

-1) How the spatial relationship between geometries should be checked (i.e. spatial predicates)?, and
+1) How the spatial relationship between geometries should be checked (i.e. spatial predicates), and
-2) What type of table join you want to conduct? (inner, left, or right outer join)
+2) What type of table join you want to conduct (inner, left, or right outer join)

 The spatial predicates control how the spatial relationship between the geometries in the two data layers is checked.
 Only those cases where the spatial predicate returns `True` will be kept in the result.
 Thus, changing this option (parameter) can have a big influence on your final results after the join.
 In **Figure 6.39** this difference is illustrated at the bottom when you compare the result tables *i* and *ii*: In the first table (*i*) the spatial predicate is `within` that gives us 4 rows that is shown in the table.
 However, on the second result table (*ii*), the spatial predicate `intersects` gives us 5 rows.
 Why is there a difference?
 This is because the Point with id-number 6 happens to lie exactly at the border of the Polygon C. As you might remember from the  Chapter 6.6, there is a certain difference between these two spatial predicates: The `within` predicate expects that the Point should be inside the Polygon (`False` in our case), whereas `intersects` returns `True` if at least one point is common between the geometries (`True` in our case).
 In a similar manner, you could change the spatial predicate to `contains`, `touches`, `overlaps` etc. and the result would change accordingly.